What are your Terms & Conditions?

 Can you provide me with a reference from someone who has taken the trip that im interested in?

 Absolutely.
-We will be happy to give you contact information of past riders for trip you're interested in.
+We will be happy to give you contact information of past riders for trip you're interest.

 How long will we be riding for each day?